badri/pgcon2016/README.md

 ------------------------------------------------------

+# Scenario 2

 Login as user1 again.
-NOTE that there is no /logout as JWT is a client side thing.
+*NOTE* that there is no /logout as JWT is a client side thing.
 You can implement one by invalidating your JWT.

 Let's try logging using invalid credentials.